zerot69/Advent-of-Code-2024/README.md

 ## Overview

 This repository contains my solutions for the [Advent of Code 2024](https://adventofcode.com/2024) challenges.
-This repository is a collection of my solutions in JavaScripts.
+This repository is a collection of my solutions in JavaScript.
 My solutions are not necessarily the most efficient or elegant, but they are the product of my own work and reflect my own learning process.
 I hope that you find them useful!

 ## Progress